IBM-Cloud/docs/services/cdn/index.md

-# Getting started with IBM Content Delivery Network (BETA)
+# Getting started with {{site.data.keyword.cdn_full}} (CDN) (BETA)

-Content Delivery Networks (CDNs) use content caching servers to reduce content load time.
-CDN enhances user experience and lowers bandwidth usage.
+Content Delivery Networks (CDNs) use content caching servers local to consumers to reduce content load time.
+CDN enhances user experience and lowers bandwidth usage as well as processing on the content providing servers.

 You can use the IBM&reg; CDN service with your Bluemix&reg; application or virtual machine (VM) applications.
-The service supports only HTTP applications.
-HTTPS applications are not supported.
+The service supports only applications that use HTTP protocol.
+Applications that use HTTPS protocol are not supported at the moment.

-The IBM CDN service is available at IBM Bluemix > Catalog > Services > Network > CDN.
+The IBM CDN service is available at IBM Bluemix > Catalog > Services > Network > IBM CDN.

 **Note:**
-> Before you begin with configuring the IBM CDN service, you must have an application hosted in Bluemix.
+> Before you begin with configuring the {{site.data.keyword.cdn_short}} service for a Bluemix application, you must have an application already deployed.
 If you need to create a Bluemix application, see: IBM Bluemix > Dashboard > CREATE APP.

 > You must add a custom domain name for your Bluemix application.
 For steps to add a custom domain name, see: [To add a custom domain name](index.html#customdomain)